fkarg/fkarg.github.io/drafts/getting-things-done.md

 description in your 'next-action' list or schedule an event for it in your calendar where you will resolve it.

+Items that cannot be acted upon, either get thrown away or stored in a 'general reference system'.
+It kind of does not matter how exactly it is structured, as long as you can file something new within one minute (preferably less), and retrieve something you vaguely remember in a structured manner, e.g. by not searching through everything but only certain folder categories.

 ## Main Takeaways
 I read the book twice.
 The first time I did not take notes, the second time I did extensively.
 I was under the impression I 'knew' what GTD was before